Hobbs & Shaw: Cast

 In addition, Lori Pelenise Tuisano portrays Sefina Hobbs, the mother of Luke Hobbs and matriarch of the Hobbs family.
 Rob Delaney appears as CIA agent Loeb while the film's director David Leitch makes a cameo appearance as an Eteon helicopter pilot.
 Ryan Reynolds and Kevin Hart make uncredited cameo appearances as CIA agent Victor Locke and Air Marshal Dinkley, respectively.
 The Eteon Director, a role Keanu Reeves was in negotiations for, does not physically appear in the film, but is also voiced by Reynolds in a dual role, under the pseudonym "Champ Nightingale".

 Production

 Development

 In October 2017, Universal Pictures announced a spin-off film in development centered around characters Luke Hobbs and Deckard Shaw, and set a release date of July 26, 2019, with Chris Morgan returning to write the script.
-Variety reported that Shane Black was being considered to direct the film.
-In February 2018, Deadpool 2 director David Leitch entered talks to direct the film.
+Shane Black was considered to direct the film.
+In February 2018, David Leitch entered talks to direct the film.
 In April 2018, Leitch was confirmed as the director for the film and added David Scheunemann as a production designer.

-In 2018, Neal Moritz, a primary producer of the Fast and the Furious films, sued Universal City Studios for breach of an oral agreement.
-The lawsuit was confidentially settled in 2020.